quantumgc/TeXStyle/docs/platform.md

 ## Browser based

 Browser based TeX editors rely on a web browser to edit the TeX source and use a server to compile the source into a document.
-As such, they are somewhat limited when it comes to
+As such, they are somewhat limited when it comes to installing packages.
+One method that is guaranteed of making a package visible to